-A traveler with a booked a trip that is covered by a Turo protection package can add a secondary driver to the trip, as long as they’re an approved Turo driver.
+A traveler with a booked trip that is covered by a Turo protection package can add a secondary driver to the trip, as long as that person is an approved Turo driver.

 If a traveler wishes to add a secondary driver, they can do so directly on the trip details page of their booked trip.
 Once a secondary driver is approved by Turo, they are approved as a secondary driver as well, and you will receive a notification that a secondary driver has been added to the trip.